Film Independent Spirit Awards: History

 Dawn Hudson was director of Independent Features Project/West in 1995.

 Barbara Boyle was Independent Features Project/West president from 1994 to 1999.

 By 2001, Independent Features Project/West became Film Independent.
 The name Film Independent was adopted in 2005.

 In the late summer, we open up for submissions.
 Individual filmmakers and studios and distributors send their films to us.
 We assemble nominating committees in the fall.
 They’re composed of many different people within the industry.

-At the 2025 Independent Spirit Awards, acting president Brenda Robinson delivered a heartfelt tribute to longtime Film Independent president Josh Welsh, honoring the "visionary" who died on New Year's Eve at the age of 62 after a five-year battle with colon cancer.
-Welsh, who had served as president since 2012, was remembered for his immense contributions to the organization and the film community.
+Josh Welsh served as president of Film Independent from 2012 until his death on December 31, 2024, from colon cancer at age 62.
+At the 40th Independent Spirit Awards, acting president Brenda Robinson delivered a heartfelt tribute to Welsh, and honored the "visionary".
+Welsh was remembered for his immense contributions to the organization and the film community.

 Ceremonies

-Formerly held at a restaurant, and a hotel, and a ballroom, it is most recently held the day before the Academy Awards as a luncheon event in a tented parking lot next to the ocean in Santa Monica.
+Formerly held at a restaurant, and a hotel, and a ballroom, it was held the day before the Academy Awards until 2020, as a luncheon event in a tented parking lot next to the ocean in Santa Monica.